Insights > Category > Posted: 2025-Mar-21, Updated: 2025-Mar-21

 Exposure

 Before you purchase a door, consider the type of weather exposure it will get.
-For example, if the door will be sheltered within a porch roof; facing southern sun exposures, or installed behind a storm door.
-As general rule fibreglass will perform much better than both wood and steel, no matter what the exposure.
-Both wood and steel will more resistant to the effects of the climate if they are protected somehow from the elements.
+For example, if the door is sheltered within a porch roof, facing southern sun exposures, or installed behind a storm door.
+As a general rule, fibreglass will perform much better than both wood and steel, no matter what the exposure.
+Both wood and steel will be more resistant to the effects of the climate if they are protected somehow from the elements.

 Energy Efficiency